 The demands made of transformational leaders are varied and complex, as are the contexts in which they operate.
 Beyond the technical expertise they have in relation to specific job roles, the ability to understand and engage with nuanced and complicated settings, relationships and strategies cannot be overstated.
 An individual's ability to engage with complexity can be enhanced through a number of activities including exposure to big picture narratives, participative tasks to create awareness of complex relationships, but above all it is developed through growth in capacity to think critically about challenges and opportunities.
 Traditional case based teaching only goes part way to creating this core capacity - the greatest success lies in the ability to step away from usual business context and develop the skill to extrapolate ways of thinking which can be drawn back to workplace needs.
-In our experience executive programs should draw on learning from leading practitioners, globally recognised in areas of expertise removed from business education, such as medical researchers, senior civil servants or creative leaders, enabling program participants to draw conclusions and make connections which are applicable to their own roles.
+In our experience executive programs should draw on learning from leading practitioners, globally recognised in areas of expertise removed from business education, such Space must be given to Emotional Intelligence... reflection on the humility of leadership and the ability to mobilize others to act must act as the counterpoint to self-determination as medical researchers, senior civil servants or creative leaders, enabling program participants to draw conclusions and make connections which are applicable to their own roles.
 A combination of knowledge acquisition and critical thinking creates the intellectual authority to drive forward through complexity and enable others to follow successfully.